-Should you get the Amazon Echo Show 5 (2nd Gen) or the Echo Show 5 Kids?
+Amazon Echo Show 5 (2nd Gen) vs. Amazon Echo Show 5 Kids: Which should you buy?

 - Not very big screen for displaying photos

 If you're considering a small smart display for a child, you might be considering the new Amazon Echo Show 5 (2nd Gen) or the Amazon Echo Show 5 Kids version.
 Both appeal because they are smaller than most other smart displays like the Amazon Echo Show 8 (2nd Gen) but still add the benefit of a screen.
-This is useful as a nightstand and alarm clock, for video calling friends or family, and it's handy for displaying visual search results or things like footage from a compatible smart security camera.
-But which you choose between the Amazon Echo Show 5 (2nd Gen) and Amazon Echo Show 5 Kids will really depend on who is going to be using it.
+As we saw in our Echo Show 5 (2nd Gen) review, this model is useful as a nightstand and alarm clock, for video calling friends or family, and it's handy for displaying visual search results or things like footage from a compatible smart security camera.
+But whether you choose the Amazon Echo Show 5 (2nd Gen) or Amazon Echo Show 5 Kids will really depend on who is going to be using it.

+Amazon Echo Show 5 (2nd Gen) vs. Echo Show 5 Kids: Nearly identical hardware

 |Amazon Echo Show 5 (2nd Gen)